anujkp-97/JavaScript/10_oops/notes.md

 ## 4 Pillars

--Abstraction :- hiding the internal details -Encapsulation:- wrap the data into the single unit -Inheritance:-
+- Abstraction :- hiding the internal details
+- Encapsulation:- wrap the data into the single unit
+- Inheritance:-
--Polymorphism:- many forms
+- Polymorphism:- many forms